Student Affairs Overview

 Accident insurance is provided through the Student Government Association (SGA) by a self-assessment fee paid at the time of fee payment.
 Details are provided in a flyer distributed by the SGA.

 Counseling Services is located in 310 Keeny Hall.
-Licensed professional counselors and the consultation of a licensed psychologist are available to enrolled students who are experiencing personal/emotional, academic, or career concerns.
+Licensed professional counselors, counseling psychology doctoral interns, and the consultation of a licensed psychologist are available to enrolled students who are experiencing personal/emotional, academic, or career concerns.

 - Personal/Emotional Counseling.
 Issues might include those related to adjustment to college, relationships, sexuality, anxiety, stress, anger, eating disorders, depression, and suicidal thinking.
 Student needs that are within the scope of the counselors’ training are met for these issues through individual and group counseling.